-You can apply for Individual protection 2016 from 6 April 2016 if you have pension savings valued at over £1 million (including taking into account past benefits already in payment) on 5 April 2016.
-However, if you have primary protection or individual protection 2014 you can't apply for IP2016.
+You can apply for IP2016 from 6 April 2016 if you have pension savings valued at over £1 million (including taking into account past benefits already in payment) on 5 April 2016.
+However, if you have primary protection you can't apply for IP2016.